WHAT IS TINNITUS?

 The first step is to consult an audiologist for a full audiological examination.
 If an underlying cause – such as ear wax build-up – can be found, the matter can be treated and the tinnitus should improve.
 If, however, the tinnitus is as a result of a number of factors, as is most often the case, a management programme will be suggested by your audiologist.
-This may include one or a combination of the following:

-Tinnitus is often associated with hearing loss.
+Hearing Aids – Tinnitus is often associated with hearing loss.
 Fitting a patient with hearing aids often enriches their sound environment in such a way that the tinnitus might be no longer bothersome.

-As tinnitus is often most noticeable in quiet environments, background noise such as music or the television can help distract you from the sound of tinnitus.
+Sound Enrichment – As tinnitus is often most noticeable in quiet environments, background noise such as music or the television can help distract you from the sound of tinnitus.
 Listening to natural relaxing sounds, such as the sound of rain or the ocean, can also help.
 These are available at the Ear Institute as an application for a smartphone, or on a CD.
 Hearing aids are also available that are equipped with a noise generator, which can help to distract you from the sound of the tinnitus.

-Understanding tinnitus is also very important in helping you cope with it.
+Counselling – Understanding tinnitus is also very important in helping you cope with it.
 Tinnitus counselling involves discussing your condition with an audiologist.

-Hearing Health Bio Armour
+Hearing Health, Bio Armor

 - Hearing Health Bio Armour is a complete daily supplement researched and developed to improve tinnitus by reducing damage with antioxidant micronutrients.
 The ingredients in Hearing Health are also designed to improve your immune system function, reduce inflammation, increase energy levels and improve overall health.